JR-378/SeAMK-IoTTi-ThingsBoard/README.md

 If you are not satisfied with only knowing that the ThingsBoard service is up and running in your virtual server, this can be used to test it out.
 Another alternative is to use a Bridged connection.

+There is also a more complicated version under Python -> Two sockets (deprecated)

 ### SocketServer_ReceiveSend.py

 1. Edit the SocketServer_ReceiveSend socket details to match the network details of your computer that is running the virtual machine.